sentenz/convention/guideline/software-development-guide.md

 As software applications grow in complexity and scale, traditional security that is `bolted on` at the end of a release cycle is no longer enough to keep software safe.
 Instead, security should be included throughout the software development lifecycle in order to minimize vulnerabilities in software code.

+- [Identity Management](../about/identity-management.md) or Identity & Access Management (IAM) is primarily concerned with the authentication and authorization of the user in the network, i.e. with establishing the identity of the user and the associated access rights that the user has in the network, applications and systems.

 ## Key Features

 Key features of effective software development.